Wichita Falls Regional Airport: History

 Braniff Airways first provided service to Wichita Falls Municipal Airport beginning on November 13, 1930.
-Braniff asked the Civil Aeronautics Board for authority to discontinue service in 1969.
-The Civil Aeronautics Board approved its request to discontinue service because Braniff, in 1966, had begun operating the route with its new BAC One-11 Fastback Jets, which seated twice as many passengers as the previous propeller-powered Convair 340 and 440, which had served the route.
-As a result, Load Factors were not sufficient to continue the service and it was discontinued on May 7, 1969.
+Service continued on an Amarillo-Wichita Falls-Dallas route until 1969 when Braniff was allowed to discontinue its service by the Civil Aeronautics Board.
+The Civil Aeronautics Board (CAB) approved its request to discontinue service because Braniff International, in 1966, had begun operating the route with its new British Aircraft Corporation BAC One-Eleven "Fastback" twin jets, which seated twice as many passengers as the previous piston-powered Convair 340 and Convair 440 prop aircraft, which had been operating the route.
+As a result, load factors were not sufficient to continue the service and Braniff discontinued its flights into Wichita Falls on May 7, 1969.

-Continental Airlines served Wichita Falls Municipal Airport until 1977.
-Continental Airlines asked the Civil Aeronautics Board to approve its request to end its service at the airport and have Metro Airlines serve the airport instead.
-At the time, Continental Airlines served a Wichita Falls–Lawton–Oklahome City route.
+Continental Airlines served Wichita Falls Municipal Airport from 1946 until 1977.
+The carrier had begun a new route between El Paso and Tulsa stopping at many points including Midland/Odessa, Lubbock, Lawton, and Oklahoma City.
+In 1977 Continental Airlines asked the Civil Aeronautics Board to approve its request to end its Boeing 727-200 jet service at the airport and have Metro Airlines serve the airport instead.
 After originally disapproving the request, the Civil Aeronautics Board approved the change.
 Metro Airlines started serving Wichita Falls on October 30, 1977, with flights serving Lawton, Oklahoma City, and Tulsa.
 By 1979, Metro Airlines had flights to Dallas–Fort Worth Regional Airport and Houston Intercontinental Airport.

+Texas International Airlines began jet service into the airport in 1968 with seven flights a day all operated with McDonnell Douglas DC-9 jetliners.
+Service consisted of five nonstop flights every weekday to Dallas/Fort Worth plus two daily nonstops to Amarillo, three direct one stop flights to Houston and one daily direct one stop flight to Denver as well as direct no change of plane service to New Orleans, Baton Rouge, Harlingen, McAllen and Monterrey, Mexico.